 Do you plan to self-publish, or will you pursue a traditional publisher?
 If you wish to secure an agent, your ghostwriter will be able to help you with a query letter and a proposal (but that will cost extra).

 Writing a book is a financial investment, but also an endeavor of the heart, so you want to find someone with whom you are compatible.
-Make sure you feel comfortable talking with her about personal matters.
+Make sure you feel comfortable talking with your ghost about personal matters.
 You should mesh well with her.

-Having said that, when you take steps to hire a ghostwriter, it is a business decision.
+However, when you take steps to find a good ghostwriter, it is a business decision.
 You’ll need to do your due diligence as you would in hiring any professional.
+I’m always impressed when someone writes me after they have read a few of my blog articles and checked out the books I’ve written.

-These steps will help you find a good fit:
+When researching a ghostwriter, here are a few steps that will help you find a good fit:

 Check every candidate’s writing resume.